Riccardo Colacito

 Jennifer Conrad conducts research in the investments area.
 Some of her earlier work concentrated on the causes of predictable patterns in returns and trading strategies related to these patterns, such as contrarian investing.

-More recently, she has worked on the relation between credit default swaps and the equity market and the effects of high-frequency trading on the equity market and liquidity providers.
-She is now working on a project that examines the consequences of impact investing for real outcomes within the firm.
+More recently, she worked on the relation between credit default swaps and the equity market and the effects of high-frequency trading on the equity market and liquidity providers.

-Dr. Conrad teaches derivatives.
-She has won three teaching awards, research and service awards at UNC Kenan-Flagler.
-She is the former senior associate dean for academic affairs and area chair of finance.
+Dr. Conrad has won three teaching awards, research and service awards at UNC Kenan-Flagler.
+She is the former area chair of finance, the former senior associate dean for academic affairs and served as the interim Dean between 2022 and 2023.

 She received her PhD and MBA from the University of Chicago and her BS from Butler University.